Carmendelope/device-login-api/README.md

 # device-login-api

 Component in charge of login and registration of devices.
-Notice that the public api supports REST and gRPC requests through the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) that is launched when the server starts.
+Notice that the device login api supports REST and gRPC requests through the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) that is launched when the server starts.

 ## Getting Started